fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Extend the workflow with steps that print the date and current directory content in long format.

-Both of these are easy steps, and just running commands [date](https://man7.org/linux/man-pages/man1/date.1.html) and [ls](https://man7.org/linux/man-pages/man1/ls.1.html) will do the trick
+Both of these are easy steps, and just running commands [date](https://man7.org/linux/man-pages/man1/date.1.html) and [ls](https://man7.org/linux/man-pages/man1/ls.1.html) will do the trick.

 Your workflow shoud now look like this